 Anyone can use MacKeeper’s Smart Uninstaller—here’s how:

-- Once that’s done, click the Clean Junk Files button.
+Once that’s done, click the Remove Selected button and confirm by clicking Remove.
 MacKeeper will confirm when the cleanup process is complete.

 Keep reading to learn more about Google Chrome Helper and how to get rid of it to improve your Mac’s performance.